 OPERATING PROFIT.
-The Company's operating profit for fiscal 1998, 1997 and 1996 was \$77.6 million or 15.3% of revenue, \$181.5 million or 43.9% and \$20.2 million or 22.8%, respectively.
-Excluding charges for purchased research and development, Pirelli litigation and costs from the proposed Tellabs merger fiscal 1998 operating profit was $120.2\ {\rm million}\ {\rm or}\ 23.7\%$ of revenue and excluding Pirelli litigation costs in fiscal 1997 operating profit was \$189.0 million or 45.7%.
+The Company's operating profit for fiscal 1998, 1997 and 1996 was \$69.1 million or 13.6% of revenue, \$180.9 million or 43.8% and \$20.2 million or 22.8%, respectively.
+Excluding charges for purchased research and development, Pirelli litigation and costs from the proposed Tellabs merger in fiscal 1998 operating profit was \$111.7 million or 22.0% of revenue and excluding Pirelli litigation costs in fiscal 1997 operating profit was \$188.4 million or 45.6%.
 The decrease in operating profit and operating margin from fiscal 1997 to fiscal 1998 was due to increased competitive pricing pressures causing a reduction in gross profit margin and increased operating expenses from investments in operating infrastructure.
 The year to year increases in operating profits from fiscal 1996 to fiscal 1997 was primarily due to the comparable increases in revenues and gross profits derived from the Company's MultiWave systems.
 If the Company is unable to convert fiscal 1998 investments in operating infrastructure into significant revenue generating relationships, the Company's business, financial condition and results of operations could be materially and adversely affected.

 OTHER INCOME (EXPENSE), NET.
 Other income (expense), net, consists of interest income earned on the Company's cash, cash equivalents and marketable debt securities, net of interest expense associated with the Company's debt obligations.
-Other income (expense), net, was \$12.6 million, \$7.2 million, and \$0.7 million for fiscal 1998, 1997, and 1996, respectively.
-The year to year increase in other income (expense), net, was primarily the result of the investment of the net proceeds of the Company's stock offerings and net earnings.
+Other income (expense), net, was \$12.8 million, \$7.2 million, and \$0.7 million for fiscal 1998, 1997, and 1996, respectively.
+The year to year increase in other income (expense), net, was primarily the result of the investment of the net proceeds of the Company's stock offerings and net

 PROVISION FOR INCOME TAXES.
 During fiscal 1996, the Company received product acceptance from its initial customer and commenced profitable operations, at which time the Company reversed its previously established deferred tax valuation allowance.
 The provision for income taxes for fiscal 1996 of \$3.6 million is net of a tax benefit of approximately \$4.6 million related to the reversal of the deferred tax valuation allowance.
-The Company's provision for income taxes was 38.5% of pre-tax earnings, or \$72.7 million for fiscal 1997 and was 43.4% of pre-tax earnings, or \$39.1 million for fiscal 1998.
+The Company's provision for income taxes was 38.5% of pre-tax earnings, or \$72.5 million for fiscal 1997 and was 44.2% of pre-tax earnings, or \$36.2 million for fiscal 1998.
 The increase in the tax rate from fiscal 1997 to fiscal 1998 was primarily the result of charges for purchased research and development expenses recorded in fiscal 1998 and an adjustment to the estimated prior year state income tax liability associated with Alta operations.
-Purchase research and development charges are not deductible for tax purposes.
-Exclusive of the effect of these charges, the Company's provision for income taxes was 38.4% of income before income taxes in fiscal 1998.
-The decrease in tax rate, exclusive of the above charges, for fiscal 1998 compared to fiscal 1997 was the result of a lower combined effective state income tax expense, a larger benefit from the Company's Foreign Sales Corporation and an increase in expected credits derived from research and development activities offset by an increase in non-deductible goodwill amortization expense.
+Purchased research and development charges are not deductible for tax purposes.
+Exclusive of the effect of these charges, the Company's provision for income taxes was 38.6% of income before income taxes in fiscal 1998.